-The film includes images recorded as part of our international artistic laboratories held in Hamburg (Germany), Malmö (Sweden), Maastricht (the Netherlands) and Rovereto (Italy).
+The film features clips of our international artistic laboratories held in Hamburg (Germany), Malmö (Sweden), Maastricht (the Netherlands) and Rovereto (Italy).

-A lot more has been shared and written about the unique experiences of disabled artists during Covid.
+A lot more has been shared and written about the unique experiences of disabled artists during the pandemic.
 We recommend some additional reading to help provide context:

 -A manifesto from the UK Disability Arts Alliance, demanding culture build back after Covid, without marginalising disabled people.

 -The UK Disability Arts Alliance 2021 Survey and Report on the impact of the pandemic on disabled people and arts and culture organisations.

 -An in-depth look at the impact of Covid-19 on disabled musicians.